IN THE SUPERIOR COURT OF WASHINGTON FOR YAKIMA COUNTY

 128 N. 2nd St. Yakima, Washington

-The judgment debtors can avoid the sale by paying the judgment amount of $177,141,74 which does not include costs and fees before the sale date.
-For the exact amount, contact the Yakima County Sheriff's Office at the address listed below.
+The judgement debtors can avoid the sale by paying the judgment amount of $100,035.68 which amount does not include costs and fees before the sale date together with interest thereon at 8.50000% per annum from and after the 19th day January, 2018, whereas the said Judgment is an Order of Sale, for the exact amount, contact the Yakima County Sheriff’s Office at the address listed below.

+If this sale is not pursuant to a judgment of foreclosure of a mortgage or a statutory lien, the undersigned Sheriff of Yakima County has been informed that there is not sufficient personal property to satisfy the judgment amount.
+The judgment debtors should contact the Sheriff of Yakima County immediately if they do have sufficient personal property.

 BY: Virginia Conway, Records Supervisor